 - Standard acronyms and abbreviations for organizations (e.g., NATO) are usually acceptable.
 Other abbreviations may be acceptable depending on how widely used they are and whether they are ambiguous; we suggest erring on the side of writing out full names.
 Postal abbreviations are not acceptable for the names of states.

-When a question is preceded by instructional text, the instructions take precedence over these guidelines.
+When a question is preceded by instructional text, a response must follow the instruction to be considered correct, with two exceptions mentioned in Rule F.4.
 Often, the instructions accompany questions where answers that are not specific enough would be prompted for a more specific answer in face-to-face competitions.
 For example, a moderator would ask “Could you be more specific?” after an answer of Roosevelt for a question on Theodore Roosevelt, because there are many prominent members of the Roosevelt family.
 Buzzword doesn’t have a mechanism for prompting, so there would instead be an instruction stating First and last name required, and an answer of Roosevelt alone would be ruled incorrect, even though family names are usually sufficient.

 Furthermore, the rules about allowable typos also override the Correctness Guidelines (including the above principles).
 For example, The Catcher ni the Rye is acceptable for The Catcher in the Rye because it is one transposition away from the correct title and creates no ambiguity with a plausible title, but The Catcher an the Rye is not acceptable even though it is one substitution away from the correct title, because the erroneous word “an” creates ambiguity with the plausible but incorrect word “and.”